dataset-vn/crowdsource-tool/docs/source/guide/ml.md

    label-studio-ml start my_ml_backend
    ```

-4. Start Label Studio and connect your project to the running ML backend using the Label Studio UI.
+4. Start Dataset and connect your project to the running ML backend using the Dataset UI.

 ## Tutorials

-For other example machine learning model setups with Label Studio, see the following tutorials:
+For other example machine learning model setups with Dataset, see the following tutorials:
 - [Create a simple ML backend](/tutorials/dummy_model.html)
 - [Text classification with Scikit-Learn](/tutorials/sklearn-text-classifier.html)
 - [Transfer learning for images with PyTorch](/tutorials/pytorch-image-transfer-learning.html)